History of Seabrook

 May is the perfect month to have a wedding, plus it is the perfect time to visit Seabrook and check out the largest classic car and wooden boat show in the United States.
 The first weekend in May, Keels & Wheels will attract over 15,000 visitors to view more than 300 classic cars and boats from around the nation, all on display at the beautiful Lakewood Yacht Club on the shores of Clear Lake.
 The event is both educational and awe-inspiring, it is a great chance to become immersed in automotive and marine history.

-For a fun family vacation or romantic weekend getaway, come to Seabrook, Texas and enjoy the relaxed care-free environment.
+For a fun family vacation or a romantic weekend getaway, come to Seabrook, Texas, and enjoy the relaxed care-free environment.
 Seabrook may be a small town but there is plenty to see and do in this delightful community.